Aloe Vera (film)

 Aloe Vera is a 2020 Ghanaian film produced by Manaa Abdallah and Anny Araba Adams as co-producers and directed and written by Peter Sedufia.

 Plot

 Two groups of people live in the same village, the Aloes and the Veras.
 There is a harsh rivalry between them that endures even with the children, and each side is marked by their own trademark color.
 When the children of the town leaders, Aloewin and Veraline, fall in love, they must find a way to bring the two communities together despite the animosity.
-The community later on becomes one as a result of the relationship between the two.
+The community later becomes one as a result of the relationship between the two.
 In a land where the people have divided themselves because of a disagreement long ago, a man and woman from the different sides fall in love.
-Despite the efforts of their families to keep them apart, they eventually became the reason the community became one again.
+Despite the efforts of their families to keep them apart, they eventually become the reason the community becomes one again.

-Theme

-This movie explores several themes, including: